marmelab/checkoid/Readme.md

 Take a value and either returns undefined if it pass the validation or an array of object describing the issues otherwise.
 The array contains an object for each validation function that returned an issue.

+If the validator is async, the result will get wrapped inside a promise

 It possess the following preoperty :

 - message: The message returned by the validation function